M-YasirGhaffar/mern-portfolio-lab/README.md

   - [Mongoose](https://mongoosejs.com/): Object Data Modeling (ODM) library for MongoDB and Node.js.
 - Deployment:
   - Frontend: [Vercel](https://vercel.com/): Cloud platform for hosting and deploying static websites and frontend applications.
-  - Backend: [Cyclic](https://cyclic.app/): Serverless platform for deploying backend applications.
+  - Backend: [Render](https://cyclic.app/): Serverless platform for deploying backend applications.

-## Contributing
+## Setup project

-If you'd like to contribute to my portfolio, please follow these steps:
+Follow these steps:

 1. Fork the repository and clone it to your local machine.
 2. Create a new branch for your feature or bug fix: `git checkout -b feature/your-feature` or `git checkout -b bugfix/your-bugfix`.